-However, a lot of you have been writing to me asking how you can explain what each week of your cycle is like to the men in your life–whether it’s partners, friends, roommates, co-workers, brothers, sons, fathers, etc.–in terms they can comprehend.
+Ever wish you could explain what each week of your monthly cycle is like to the men in your life–whether it’s partners, friends, roommates, co-workers, brothers, sons, fathers, etc.–in terms they can comprehend?

 Obviously, you know this is a myth.
 And the research shows that as your estrogen rises in your period week, your mood actually improves.
 Any crankiness you experience is typically a result of menstrual cramps and/or period-related fatigue that can put anyone off their game.
 But, it’s nothing that a helpful menstrual-cramp buster or little caffeine can’t fix.

 So, keep in mind that when explaining this week to a man, you’ll be breaking a long-held belief about periods, which can confuse and befuddle him–kind of like the third time fantasy football was explained to me–making patience key here.

 How to explain your Week 1 to a man:

 While Week 1 of my cycle starts with my period, I will not be morphing into a fire-breathing monster.
 Repeat, no monster-morphing.
 I might, however, start out with a bit of painful cramps.
 (Remember the time you smashed your thumb in the car door?
 Yeah, imagine that kind of pain going on for hours.)
 And I can get a bit tired.
 (Like the time you played Grand Theft Auto for two days straight without a break.)

 But, besides that, as the days go on I’ll actually be feeling a bit happier, more optimistic and more energetic compared to last week.
 And that’s all thanks to rising estrogen, which is like adding high-octane gas to my fuel tank.
 Yep, the good stuff.

 Day 8 to ovulation (which is Day 14 in a 28-day cycle)